CFokstuen/Frontend_Mentor/Recipe_Page/README.md

 # Simple Omelette Recipe

-This is a simple web page that displays a recipe for making a classic omelette.
+This is a the first project in the Frontend Mentor's lineup of challenges.
 The page is built using HTML, CSS, and includes Google Fonts for the typography.

 ![Design preview for the Recipe page coding challenge](https://github.com/CFokstuen/Frontend_Mentor/blob/main/Recipe_Page/desktop-preview.jpg)